OrangeFox86/DreamcastControllerUsbPico/README.md

 ### Sampling the End Sequence

 Whenever **A** is designated as the clock, the input PIO state machine will detect when **B** toggles HIGH then LOW while **A** remains HIGH.
 It is assumed that this is the beginning of the end sequence.
 The state machine will then block on an IRQ so that the application can handle the received data.
-The application must then stop the input state machine.
+The associated [MapleBus object](src/hal/MapleBus/MapleBus.hpp) must then stop the input state machine and process the results.

 # Maple Bus Packet

+This section is included for reference.
+It contains information about packet structure which was used to build up packets within components of [coreLib](src/coreLib/).

 ## Word Format